kankeuNde/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 4 - function that frees a listint_t list
 5 - function that frees a listint_t list
-6 - function that deletes the head node of a listint_t linked list and returns the headnode's data (n)
+6 - function that deletes the head node of a listint_t linked list and returns the headnode's data (n) 7 - function that returns the nth node of a listint_t linked list